AshDaGrat/Election-software/README.md

 # Election-software

-This system is a comprehensive solution for conducting secure and efficient online voting.
+This system is a comprehensive solution for conducting secure and efficient voting over a LAN.
 Built using a combination of Python, JavaScript, HTML, CSS, and the Eel library.
 It includes a user-friendly interface, voter ID verification, and results calculation.

 <img src="https://cdn.discordapp.com/attachments/1073895599910436915/1073897377997541426/image.png" >